ABOUT the academy

 International branches IFTA London and IFTA LA help to build strong relationships and links between the creative industries in Ireland and UK & US.
 Our international branches give Members unique networking opportunities: to showcase Irish talent international; to keep abreast of developments in the Irish industry and engage with and meet internationally based film/tv professionals and Irish creative talent who frequently travel to work in UK and LA.
 IFTA is also a co-founder of the Film Academies Network of Europe (FAN-E).

-Presented by the Academy, The Annual Irish Film & Television Awards honours and celebrates excellence in outstanding Irish creativity.
+Presented by the Academy are two Annual awards Ceremonies, The IFTA Film & Drama Awards and the IFTA Gala Television Awards which honour and celebrates excellence in outstanding Irish creativity.